-The City Policy requires that the City be the issuer of tax-exempt private-activity bonds for housing developments located within the City of San José.
-When the City is not the issuer, of the Policy, under Section I.B., allows the City to authorize another conduit bond issuer, in this case, CSCDA to issue bonds if two conditions are met: 1) the City is not making a loan or grant to the project; and 2) the project is one of multiple projects in the same round of CDLAC allocations under a similar financing program so as to result in economies of the costs of issuance.
-Although it is the City's practice to require that the City be the issuer of bonds for all projects in San José, on rare occasions, the City Council and/or City staff have approved developers' use of an alternate issuer pursuant to the Policy.
+The City Council's Policy for the Issuance of Multifamily Housing Revenue Bonds ("Policy") requires that the City be the issuer of tax-exempt private-activity bonds for housing developments located within the City of San José.
+When the City is not the issuer, the Section I.B of the Policy allows the City to authorize another conduit bond issuer to issue bonds if two conditions are met: 1) the City is not making a loan or grant to the project; and 2) the project is one of multiple projects in the same round of CDLAC allocations under a similar financing program so as to result in economies of the costs of issuance.

-This proposed transaction meets the conditions for approving, CSCDA as the conduit issuers under Section I.B of the City's Policy.
-The first of the Policy's conditions is met, there is no prior, existing, or future City loan or grant on the Apartments.
-In addition, the second of the Policy's conditions regarding multiple concurrent issuances is also met: KDF is submitting three separate projects to be approved in the forthcoming CDLAC allocation round.
-KDF is able to achieve significant time and cost savings, economies of issuance, by utilizing the same finance team for the projects.
+This proposed transaction does not meet the requirements of Section I.B of the Policy which describes the ABAG, CSCDA, Other Conduit conditions for approving conduit issuers under the Policy.
+While the first requirement of Section I.B of the Policy is met, there is no prior, existing, or future City loan or grant on the Property, however the second part regarding multiple concurrent issuances is not met: CHW only has a single bond issuance anticipated to be approved in the forthcoming CDLAC allocation round.